Berks County family left 'stranded' after driveway washes away

 MOHNTON, Pa.
-(WPVI) -- For the last few days, Larry Evans has had a very difficult time getting to and from his Berks County home.
+(WPVI) -- For the last few days, Larry Evans has had a very difficult time getting to and from his Berks County, Pennsylvania home.

 "I never thought it'd be like this," Evans said standing at the new end of his driveway.
 "We're stranded actually," he added.